KaijuML/rotowire-rg-metric/README.md

        -output_fi $ROTOWIRE/output/training-data.h5
 ```

-Very important step: please check the file `$ROTOWIRE/output/training-data.labels`
+Very important step: once training data is generated, please check the file
-and look at the index of label NONE.
+`$ROTOWIRE/output/training-data.labels` and have a look at the index of label NONE.
 It will be used in almost all commands below via `--ignore-idx`

 You can now train either an LSTM or a CONV model.
 RG metric is an ensemble of 3 LSTMs and 3 CONVs models.